aws-solutions-library-samples/amazon-elasticache-caching-for-amazon-rds/README.md

 ### Credits

 #### License for the airportdb Database
-This work is adapted from the Flughafen DB by Stefan Proell, Eva Zangerle, Wolfgang Gassler, which is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) License.
+This work is based on the FlughafenDB by Stefan Proell, Eva Zangerle, Wolfgang Gassler, which is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) License.
 To view a copy of this license, visit https://creativecommons.org/licenses/by/4.0/ or send a letter to Creative Commons PO Box 1866, Mountain View, CA 94042.

 FlughafenDB.
 (2015).
 Stefan Proell, Eva Zangerle, Wolfgang Gassler. www.flughafendb.cc. https://doi.org/10.5281/zenodo.3968361